tbaums/dcos-k8s-days-labs/labs/Lab_01_Launch_a_Kubernetes_Cluster.md

 Kubernetes cluster '[kubernetes-cluster1]' is being created
 ```

-You can see the installation runbook automation and status of installation of each component with this command
+Your new Kubernetes cluster will take a few minutes to spin up.
+You can see the installation runbook automation and monitor the status of installation of each component with the command below:

 ```
 dcos kubernetes manager plan status deploy --name=kubernetes-cluster1